hostsoft/ffmpegtoolkit/README.md

 # FFMPEG Toolkit
----
+The script is written in Bash language
-The script is written in Bash language，it's can automatically install ffmpeg and related on you system Current version **V2**
+it's can automatically install ffmpeg and related on you system Current version **V2**

 	Notice: working CentOS 7/8 64bit, other system not testing